njh27/spikesorting_fullpursuit/README.md

 you need to choose to install an older version of pyopencl.
 The oldest case we tested was pyopencl version 2019.1.2.

+Memory usage is very high especially for large files and floating point values.
+The opencl GPU code generally only handles up to float32 and so it makes the most sense to input numpy voltage arrays as datatype "np.float32".
+Operations such as filtering and especially Wiener filter increase this memory use and again mitigates toward float32 being used and so memory mapping has been implemented for the storage of the voltage arrays.
+The arrays of spike clips can become similarly large and should likely be memory mapped unless large amounts of memory are available (probably at least on the order of 200 GB ram).

 The most recent version of pyopencl can be installed with conda using:
 ```
 conda install -c conda-forge pyopencl